Tensor rank decomposition: Applications

 In applications such as topic modeling, this can be interpreted as the co-occurrence of words in a document.
-Then the eigenvalues of this empirical moment tensor can be interpreted as the probability of choosing a specific topic and each column of the factor matrix $E[x|h=i]$ corresponds to probabilities of words in the vocabulary in the corresponding topic.
+Then the coefficients in the decomposition of this empirical moment tensor can be interpreted as the probability of choosing a specific topic and each column of the factor matrix $E[x|h=i]$ corresponds to probabilities of words in the vocabulary in the corresponding topic.